storiedmoss153/storiedmoss153/README.md

 - 👋 Hi, I’m @storiedmoss153
 - 👀 I’m interested in Aerospace Engineering
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning FORTRAN
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can email me at stanleywalker23@gmail.com